Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

             classes("com.example.*")
             // includes all classes located in specified package and it subpackages packages("com.another.subpackage")
-            // includes all classes and functions, annotated by specified annotations, wildcards '*' and '?' are available annotatedBy("*Generated*")
         }
     }

     // configure XML report
     xml {
-        //  generate a XML report when running the `check` task onCheck = false
+        //  generate an XML report when running the `check` task onCheck = false

         // XML report file